bnb-chain/example-hub/python/ai-wallet-reputation-nft/README.md

 *   Applies customizable scoring logic to categorize wallet reputation.
 *   Leverages **LLM integration** (easily adaptable for different providers like OpenAI, Anthropic, OpenRouter, Gemini) to generate unique, natural language explanations for each reputation level.
 *   Mints a soulbound (non-transferable) **ERC-721** NFT badge representing the user's reputation.
+*   **Stores NFT metadata off-chain on IPFS** via Pinata, ensuring low gas fees for minting.
 *   Features a clean web interface (Flask) for analysis and minting.
 *   Built with Python, Solidity, `web3.py`, and the `openai` library client.

-**Core Concept:** While the current scoring logic is rule-based for simplicity, the project showcases the powerful pattern of combining blockchain data, adaptable analysis logic, AI-generated insights, and NFT minting.
-This foundation is ready for expansion with more sophisticated data sources and scoring models (like Machine Learning).
+**Core Concept:** The project showcases the powerful pattern of combining blockchain data, adaptable analysis logic, AI-generated insights, and NFT minting with decentralized off-chain storage.
+This foundation is ready for expansion with more sophisticated data sources and scoring models.

 ## Author